All repeaters are privately operatred by,

 Proper and legal operating etiquette is really about common sense.
 While the above limits on content are not all inclusive, they should make clear the type of communications which are allowed on the repeater system and which are not allowed.

 Users of any repeater system may find it interesting to note that repeater owners have the legal authority to ban problem users from their repeaters and coordinated frequency pairs on a suspension or permanent basis for any reason at any time.
-Besides legally banning you from our repeaters and frequencies, PRA repeater owners OR the PRA trustee reserves the right to file an corresponding FCC action against the offending station, including, but not limited to, taking separate Civil action against the offender.
+Besides legally banning you from our repeaters and frequencies, owners reserve the right to file an corresponding FCC action against the offending station, including, but not limited to, taking separate Civil action against the offender.

-While these repeater use policies seem harsh, we wouldn’t need them if we hadn’t already had problems of this nature.
+While these repeater use policies seem harsh, we wouldn’t need them if we hadn’t already had problems of this nature-though very rare.

 In general, if what is being said could be construed as embarrassing or hurtful by a listener, it is probably NOT permitted.
 Always err on the side of caution.
 When in doubt…DON’T!